A Brief City Guide To Tokyo and Kyoto

 When you hear the word ‘Tokyo’, many people suddenly get those images of the bright neon lights of Shinjuku, Karaoke clubs or the weird and wonderful clothing the youngsters wear in Harajuku.
 You aren’t wrong with almost any imagery of Tokyo, and in fact, it’s got such a great bustling vibe to it that you could almost think of anything and it would somehow fit into Tokyo.
 Whether you’re an experienced traveller, thirsty for adventurous foods and activities or you like to take things a bit easier and explore the more cultural and traditional parts to a region or country, Tokyo and the surrounding area has a little something for everyone.

 Regardless of where in the world you’re from, you’ve likely heard of the brightly lit, neon coloured and sometimes wild districts of Shinjuku and Harajuku.
-While somewhat boring and normal during the day, acting as more of a commercial centre, once the night hits, the place comes alive with a whole host of vibrant, crazy and odd attractions, events and activities.
+While somewhat boring and normal during the day, acting as more of a commercial centre, once the night hits, the place comes alive with a whole host of vibrant, crazy and odd attractions, events and activities which can be found in the tourist secrets Asia guide.
 It’s here that you can find just about anything – from overworked salarymen cutting loose and singing their hearts out at karaoke, or robot, maid or cat restaurants offering strange but unique dining options for those ready to take the plunge.

 Outside the city, the impressive and majestic Mount Fuji stands tall, watching over Japan.
 This mountain is easily climbable by most fitness levels, so if you have the time you should definitely give it a try.
 At least try to get some stunning photos of it.
 Not up for the climb?
 Why not visit the mountain anyway and explore the shrines and temples at the various gates that lead to the summit.